SSDI and Housing Assistance: Section 8, Public Housing, and More

 Frequently Asked Questions

-TL;DR: SSDI and SSI recipients can qualify for Section 8 vouchers, public housing, and other housing assistance programs.
-Housing agencies count your disability income when calculating rent (typically 30% of adjusted income).
-Disabled individuals may receive priority on waiting lists.
+SSDI and SSI recipients can qualify for Section 8 vouchers, public housing, and other housing assistance programs.
+Housing agencies count your disability income when calculating rent, typically around 30% of your adjusted income.

 Related Articles